cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 Causes:
 * ~46% are antibiotic associated
-Teicoplanin and amoxycillin-clavulanate have the highest risk.
+Teicoplanin and amoxacillin-clavulanate have the highest risk.
 * ~33% are related to neuromuscular blocking drugs
 	* Suxamethonium: ~11/100,000
 	* Rocuronium: 6/100,000